 Hilton Doubletree HotelThere is always a rise in hotel prices in most U.S. Cities when a major convention is taking place, and San Diego was no exception.
 We wanted to be near the harbor, and secondarily I wanted to be within hiking distance of the old Naval Training Center.

 While planning this trip, we had decided upon the Homewood Suites by Hilton San Diego/Bayside.
 This was an easy decision, first because we have a lot of good experiences with Homewood Suites and secondly because it fit our requirements perfectly, ie; one block from the nearest Starbucks, two blocks from Little Italy (where numerous good restaurants can be found), one block from the Harbor and a 3.2 mile hike to the old Naval Training Center grounds.
 The fact that the hotel was relatively new was icing on the cake, as the rooms & facilities were good sized & very clean.

 This particular hotel is a new concept that Hilton is trying - part of the hotel is a Homewood Suites with true suite setup and the other part of the hotel is a Hilton Garden Inn with standard hotel rooms.
 The hotel offers a small pool & fitness area, a complimentary breakfast and a small pub/restaurant.

-While plotting our San Diego adventures, we discovered that Balboa Park & the San Diego Zoo were but a 2.1 mile hike from our Hotel - and that became our first outing.
+While plotting our San Diego adventures, we discovered that Balboa Park & the San Diego Zoo were but a 2.1 mile hike from our Hotel - and since both of those sites were on our "to do list" that became our first outing.